OpenNebula/docs/source/management_and_operations/network_management/tproxy.rst

 .. important::

-    Start, stop, restart and reload commands can be executed manually by the user as a part of debugging process, but in the normal circumstances proxy daemons are completely managed by networking drivers.
-The command line interface here is very minimal and does not require any extra parameters as all the relevant config is stored in ``nftables``.
+    While you can manually run the ``start``, ``stop``, ``restart`` and ``reload`` commands as part of a debugging process, under normal circumstances the proxy daemons are completely managed by networking drivers.
+The command-line interface here is very minimal and does not require any extra parameters, as all the relevant config is stored in ``nftables``.

 Security Groups
 ================================================================================

-Transparent Proxies can be used together with OpenNebula Security Groups, an example security group template could look like:
+Transparent Proxies can be used together with OpenNebula Security Groups.
+Below is an example of a security group template:

 .. code::